adityadahal/Angular-Interview/README.md

 async keyword is used to define asynchronous functions and await keyword is used inside the function to wait until the promise get resolved or rejected. <br/>
 async will always return a promise.

+### Reactive Programming
+It is programming practice to handle asynchronous data and react to the changes immediately.

+### Rxjs
+Rxjs is library for reactive programming using Observable.
+It provides powerful tool for handling asynchronous operation and manage flow of data overtime.
+<p>Observable represents the stream of data</p>
+<p>Stream represents collection of inifinite data</p>
+<p>Observer subscribe to the Observable and react to emmited values</p>
+<p>Operators is used to transform or manipulate the data stream</p>
+<p></p>